bloominstituteoftechnology/Precourse/Lesson6-HTML-CSS/README.md

 ## Basic HTML elements

 HTML is a series of "elements" with information in between them.
 Each element is contained in <> brackets (we will refer to these as "tags") with information either presented inside of them or in between two bookend brackets.
-HTML tags MUST close by including a "/" at the begining of the closing element (\</elementName>),  or before the close of the first element (\<elementName />):
+HTML tags MUST close by including a "/" at the beginning of the closing element (\</elementName>),  or before the close of the first element (\<elementName />):

 ```html
   <span>Information to be displayed</span>